 Filing accounts by software only

-As part of our journey to modernise and digitise our filing routes, the way you file your annual accounts with Companies House is changing.
+As part of our journey to modernise and digitise our filing routes, we’ll be transitioning towards filing accounts by software only.

-We’ll soon be transitioning towards filing accounts by software only.
-This will allow more efficient and secure filings for companies, and will improve the quality of the data on the register.
+This change will allow more efficient and secure filings for companies, and will be a critical step towards improving the quality of the data on the register.
 Software-only accounts filing will create a single, cost-effective, sustainable and traceable way to file.

 The new legislation lays the foundation for Companies House to require companies to file accounts in a digital format.
-To comply with these changes, all companies will need to find suitable software before web-based and paper filing options are no longer available.
+To comply with these changes, all companies will need to find a suitable software product before web-based and paper filing options are no longer available.

 This applies to directors who file accounts themselves, and companies who use third party agents or accountants to file their annual accounts.